merilaclau/merilaclau/README.md

 🙋🏻‍♀️   **Pronouns:** she/her

-⚡  **Fun fact:** I love all animals and live with 5 beautiful crazy cats.
+⚡  **Fun fact:** I love all animals and live with 5 beautiful crazy cats in Buenos Aires, Argentina.

 ✨  Thanks for stopping by!